-RPS enables far away missions.
+RPS have the unique ability to power spacecraft traveling super long distances.
 Going the distance takes time.
-NASA's RPS-powered NASA's RPS-powered VOYAGER twin spacecraft launched over 45 years ago and are over 14.6 billion miles away, and they continue to return valuable data to scientists on Earth.
+NASA's RPS-powered NASA's RPS-powered VOYAGER twin spacecraft launched over 45 years ago and are over 12 billion miles away, and they continue to return valuable data to scientists on Earth.
 Thanks to RPS the Voyager spacecraft have visited Jupiter, Saturn, Uranus, and Neptune and are currently exploring interstellar space.

-RPS offers longevity.
+RPS Offers Longevity.